akshaybabloo/Ruby-on-rails-4-notes/README.md

 => #<Page id: 1, subject_id: 1, name: "first_name", permalink: 0, position: 1, visible: false, created_at: "2015-11-21 23:41:30", updated_at: "2015-11-21 23:41:30">
 ```

-Even though the page content is removed when you enter `subject.page` is entered the data entered in to it is rreturned This is because rails keeps the data temporarly.
+Even though the page content is removed when you enter `subject.page` is entered the data entered into it is returned, this is because rails keep the data temporarily.
 So to get rid of this completely type in
 ```Ruby
 subject.page(true)
 ```